niepp/mini_cnn/README.md

-**mini_cnn** is a light-weighted convolutional neural network implementation based on c++11, head only and nothing dependencies
+**mini_cnn** is a light-weighted convolutional neural network implementation based on c++11, mutli threading and head only

 ## Features</br>